Measures against absenteeism

 - Intervention of the class council and the principal

-Mature students are entitled to hand in one hand-written excuse per term.
+Mature students are entitled to hand in one hand-written excuse per semester.
 Afterwards, they have to present an excuse written by their parents or a medical certificate.